For product managers, founders & innovation teams

 Product Framing Problem, user, solution, and 'why now' — structured and challenged

-Brainstorming Mode Systematic exploration of adjacent possibilities and solution spaces
+Brainstorming Mode Systematic exploration of adjacent solutions you haven't considered

 Interactive Framing Talk through your idea like you would with a sharp colleague.
 Ainna listens, challenges, and builds structure around your thinking.